Hyundai Ioniq 5: Overview

-The Ioniq 5 also features a front trunk, which has a 57 L capacity for the RWD version (except North America), while the AWD model and all North American versions have a 24 L capacity, due to the extra mechanical components underneath to support the front electric motor.
+The Ioniq 5 also features a front boot (alternatively called a frunk), which has a 57 L capacity for the RWD version (except North America), while the AWD model and all North American versions have a 24 L capacity, due to the extra mechanical components underneath to support the front electric motor.
 It has the ability to charge electrical equipment through the built-in V2L (Vehicle to Load) function.
 It can supply up to 3.6 kW of power from the port mounted under the rear seats (except Australia) and from another port installed outside.
 The exterior port is able to supply power even if the vehicle is turned off.

 In some markets, the Ioniq 5 is offered with an optional Digital Side Mirror (DSM) which replaces the conventional side mirrors with cameras and OLED screens.

+2024 facelift

+The facelifted Ioniq 5 was revealed on March 3, 2024.
+Changes include the addition of a rear hatch windscreen wiper, and an updated infotainment system.
+A larger battery pack (84 kWh, up from 77.4 kWh) and minor improvements to power efficiency and aerodynamics were also introduced.
+An N-Line variant was added to the improved Ioniq 5.

+N-Line

+XRT

+The XRT is an off-road-oriented trim introduced for the 2025 model year, revealed on September 3, 2024.
+It features increased ground clearance (by 0.8 inches), all-terrain tires, roof rails, and a dual-motor AWD powertrain producing 320 hp.
+The XRT has an EPA-estimated range of 259 miles.